-Fleets Processors Retailers Flag to a reputable State Do not purchase fish that was Advocate for greater transparency demonstrated by strong transshipped to non-authorised on transshipment, including compliance assessment by the and/or non-member carrier strengthening the supporting MCS RFMOs, ensure all RFMO vessels. measures (VMS, observer authorisations are accurate and up Purchase only from vessels with coverage, electronic monitoring to date 100% observer coverage, verified and reporting, etc.)
+Fleets Processors Retailers Flag to a reputable State Do not purchase fish that was Advocate for greater transparency demonstrated by strong transshipped to non-authorised on transshipment, including compliance assessment by the and/or non-member carrier strengthening the supporting MCS RFMOs, ensure all RFMO vessels. measures (VMS, observer

-- Only undertake transshipment with authorised carrier vessels that are flagged to RFMO members - Conduct all transshipments in accordance with the terms of the RFMO measure. - Implement near real-time reporting for all steps of the transshipment, particularly the transshipment declaration. - Carry both VMS and AIS, ensure that they are functional at all times and implement electronic monitoring and reporting.
+- authorisations are accurate and up to date - Only undertake transshipment with authorised carrier vessels that are flagged to RFMO members - Conduct all transshipments in accordance with the terms of the RFMO measure. - Implement near real-time reporting for all steps of the transshipment, particularly the transshipment declaration. - Carry both VMS and AIS, ensure that they are functional at all times and implement electronic monitoring and reporting.

-- with the transshipment declaration with the observer's signature. - Require that the transshipment declaration is sent to the Secretariat, and both flag and coastal States (if relevant) as soon as the transshipment is complete - Require greater observer coverage on longline vessels, with either human or electronic monitoring. - Only purchase from those that can demonstrate traceability of the product, for example with observer coverage on both the carrier and the fishing vessel - Look to strengthen sourcing policies.
+- Purchase only from vessels with 100% observer coverage, verified with the transshipment declaration with the observer's signature. - Require that the transshipment declaration is sent to the Secretariat, and both flag and coastal States (if relevant) as soon as the transshipment is complete - Require greater observer coverage on longline vessels, with either human or electronic monitoring.

+- coverage, electronic monitoring and reporting, etc.) - Only purchase from those that can demonstrate traceability of the product, for example with observer coverage on both the carrier and the fishing vessel - Look to strengthen sourcing policies.